DNQT/Le-reazioni-emotive-degli-utenti-di-Twitter-alle-notizie-covid-19-in-Italia/README.md

 Please note that this research is divided in two parts: one related to the management of the data and one related to the visualization of the analysis.
+To read the reports, first you must read the Data Management report.
-The reports are written in Italian language.
+Reports are written in Italian language.
 To check the code, you can find the appropriate file.